sampsyo/cs6120/content/blog/2019-11-21-transmeta.md

 ### Reordering constraints
 Consider a program that writes a 1 to address `x` and then reads from address `y`.
-If these instructions are reordered and `x = y`, then the resulting compiled program will not be correct.
-Similarly, if `x` and `y` are backed by a memory-mapped I/O device, the compiled program would have different I/O behavior than the original program.
+If these two pointers alias, it is unsafe to reorder the read to run before the write.
+Similarly, if `x` and `y` are backed by a memory-mapped I/O device, reordering the operations would be unsafe because it would cause the program's I/O behavior to change.

-The CMS turns these potential issues into faults and handles them like exceptions.
+The CMS speculatively optimizes with reordering and handles these potential issues by turning them into faults, which trigger deoptimization before anything bad can happen.
 Reorderd instructions are tagged to let the processor know they were reordered.
 Special "alias hardware" does lightweight alias tracking at run time and faults if there may be aliasing between two reordered operations.
 Reordered operations that access IO address space also fault.
 The offending code region is then recompiled without the reorderings.